-From hot flashes to mood swings, the fear of menopause symptoms alone is enough to cause anxiety.
-But there’s another aspect of menopause that doesn’t always get attention: the many forms of pain that can come along with it.
+From hot flashes to mood swings, fear of menopause symptoms alone is enough to cause anxiety.
+But there’s another aspect of falling hormones that doesn’t always get the attention it deserves: pain and its many forms that can come along with it.

-The good news is that it’s 2019, and painful menopause doesn’t have to be something that we fear.
-There are plenty of resources, products, and supportive communities (like this one!) to help menopausal women live their best lives.
-Let’s take a look at some of the most painful aspects of menopause and what you can do to combat them.
+There are plenty of resources, products, and supportive communities (like this one!) to help women over 40 feel healthy and well.
+Let’s take a look at some of the most painful aspects of menopause — from sex that hurts to pounding headaches — and what you can do for relief.

-Vaginal dryness is one of the most common menopause symptoms, with about 50-60% of post-menopausal women experiencing it.
-Vaginal dryness — and overall skin dryness – happens as a result of the decline of estrogen at the onset of menopause, making skin thinner and dryer.
-Your vagina also stretches less during this time period, which doesn’t help either.
-As a result, vaginal dryness can lead to very painful sex.
+Vaginal dryness is among the most common menopause symptoms, with 50 percent to 60 percent of postmenopausal women experiencing it.
+Vaginal dryness — and overall dry skin — results from declining estrogen.
+Less estrogen can cause your vaginal tissues to become thinner, drier, less elastic and more fragile.
+As a result, sex can be very painful.
 And once sex becomes painful, it’s natural to become stressed or anxious just thinking about it, leading to a lack of interest in sex or even depression.
 It’s a vicious cycle.

-Yes.
-The onset of menopause can make you feel like a teenager again, and not always in a good way.
-As your body changes and estrogen begins to decline, it’s normal to experience changes to your period.
+Perimenopause can make you feel like a teenager again — and not in a good way.
+As estrogen begins to decline, it’s normal to experience changes to your period.
 You might notice a heavier or lighter flow than usual, or your period may become erratic.
-Many women experience pain that they haven’t had before, like breast tenderness or more painful cramping.
+Many women experience pain that they haven’t had before, like breast tenderness or cramping.

-Luckily, there are several ways to treat intense period cramps during menopause.
-A heating pad or hot water bottle may become your new best friend – lay down with it for 20 minutes or until it cools.
-Be sure to stay hydrated during this time too.
-Consider OTC medications like Midol or ibuprofen to dispel cramps.
+There are several ways to treat intense period cramps during menopause.
+A heating pad or hot water bottle may become your new best friend — lie with it for 20 minutes or until it cools.
+Be sure to stay hydrated during this time, too.
+Consider OTC medications like Midol or ibuprofen.
 Finally, if your cramps are severe and at-home remedies aren’t helping, talk to your doctor about solutions.
-They may prescribe non-steroidal anti-inflammatory medications or even a low dose of birth control medication to help regulate your periods and relieve pain.
+He or she may prescribe nonsteroidal anti-inflammatory medications or even a low-dose birth control pill to help regulate your periods and relieve pain.

-Not all women talk about the mood changes, irritability, anxiety, and/or depression they experience during menopause, but it’s fairly common.
-About 70% of women report increased irritability during perimenopause, so you’re not alone if you find yourself content one minute and enraged the next.
-Women who had severe PMS when they were younger are more likely to experience menopause mood swings, and so are those with a history of clinical depression.
+Not all women talk about the mood changes, irritability, anxiety, or depression they experience during perimenopause, but it’s fairly common.
+About 23 percent of women will experience mood swings during menopause, so you’re not alone if you find yourself content one minute and enraged the next.
+Women who had severe PMS when they were younger are more likely to experience menopausal mood swings, as are those with a history of clinical depression.

-So what can you do?
-For menopause mood swings, Menopause.org recommends breaking large tasks into small ones and setting priorities if you’re faced with a seemingly endless to-do list.
-They also recommend participating in activities you enjoy and giving yourself enough time to feel better.
-Finally, they recommend postponing any important decisions until your mood has lifted.
+For mood swings, menopause.org recommends breaking large tasks into small ones and setting priorities if you’re faced with a seemingly endless to-do list.
+The group also recommends participating in activities you enjoy and giving yourself enough time to feel better.
+Finally, the organization recommends postponing important decisions until your mood has lifted.

 Of course, if you find yourself with persistent feelings of sadness and depression, talk to your doctor ASAP about treatment options.

 Menopause can impact the occurrence of migraines, but that experience can be different for every woman.
-Migraines — or the moderate to severe throbbing, typically in one side of the head — are often triggered by physical activity and can worsen with exposure to light and noise.
+Migraines — or moderate to severe throbbing pain, typically in one side of the head — are often triggered by physical activity and can worsen with exposure to light and noise.
 If you’ve had migraines in the past that were linked to the hormonal fluctuations of your menstrual cycle, menopause may make your migraines less severe — they can even disappear entirely.
-But it’s also possible for those same hormonal fluctuations during menopause to trigger migraines, even if you’ve never had them before.
-Women who have had their uterus and ovaries removed often encounter more migraines than women who go through menopause naturally.
+But it’s also possible for those same hormonal fluctuations to trigger migraines, even if you’ve never had them before.
+Women who have had their uteruses and ovaries surgically removed often encounter more migraines than women who go through menopause naturally.

-To treat menopause migraines, WebMD recommends keeping a food diary to help you identify and track and any foods that are triggering migraines.
-You should also eat meals at regular times each day, and have consistent bedtimes and wake-up times each day.
-Reducing stress can also go a long way in lessening the severity of menopause migraines.
-There are a number of prescription and OTC drugs to help prevent and treat migraines once they’ve started, so talk to your doctor about the options that are right for you.
+To prevent migraines associated with menopause, eat meals at regular times and have a consistent bedtime and wakeup time each day.
+Reduce stress and stay hydrated.
+There are also a number of prescription and OTC drugs to help prevent and treat migraines, so talk to your doctor about the options that may be right for you.